 Our last day in Jordan is free for you to enjoy as we wish, revisiting the enchanting city of Petra or jumping on our awesome optional excursion to Wadi Rum for an additional cost.

-This will give you a chance to see the world-famous sandstone mountains, described as “The Seven Pillars Of Wisdom” by Lawrence of Arabia and enjoy a fascinating 2-hour guided tour of the area.* We'll send you the full details, including the price, and how to book, closer to the challenge.
+This will give you a chance to see the world-famous sandstone mountains, described as “The Seven Pillars Of Wisdom” by Lawrence of Arabia and enjoy a fascinating 2-hour guided tour of the area.* See the full details and how to book a place here.

 In the evening, we reunite as a group and celebrate with a delicious last meal together at a local restaurant.

 Day 8 sees us transferring by coach to the airport, where we catch our flight back to the UK.
 Here, we part ways for home.